-Take-off in Technology Stocks: Cultivating the Right Investment Mindset

-Similar to celestial black holes, US-listed technology stocks draw an immense gravitational force induced by FOMO and the TINA mentality, which devours global capital, irrespective of the source of active or passive funds, leaving investors with no option but to follow the trend and pour their funds into technology stocks.
-As technology stocks continue to soar, as of 7 March this year, three out of the four colossal enterprises with a combined market capitalisation exceeding 2 trillion (USD, same below) are within the technology sector10.
+Take-off in Technology Stocks: Cultivating the Right Investment Mindset soar, as of 7 March this year, three out of the four colossal enterprises with a combined market capitalisation exceeding 2 trillion (USD, same below) are within the technology sector.
 The significance of 2 trillion is profound, as it equates to the 11th largest economy among the world's major economic powerhouses, surpassing Mexico, Russia, South Korea and Australia.
 Should the market capitalisation of these three technology behemoths further expand to 3 trillion, they would ascend to the 8th position among the world's major economies, trailing only behind France.
-Their wealth is comparable to that of a country11.
+Their wealth is comparable to that of a country.